Senate struggles over long-term transportation funding

 McConnell said he expected an amendment to reopen the U.S. Export-Import Bank, which has been closed to new business since its charter expired on June 30.

-The Obama administration weighed in late on Tuesday, with an official saying the bill should include “adequate safety standards.”
-The official, who spoke on condition of anonymity, also said the legislation should include “a path forward on reauthorizing the Ex-Im Bank.”

-Reporting by David Lawder, Richard Cowan, Patricia Zengerle, Susan Heavey, David Morgan and Roberta Rampton; Editing by Steve Orlofsky and Lisa Shumaker
+Reporting by David Lawder, Richard Cowan, Patricia Zengerle, Susan Heavey and David Morgan; Editing by Tom Brown and Steve Orlofsky